Diagnosis of Autoimmune Hepatitis

 How do doctors diagnose autoimmune hepatitis?

-Doctors diagnose autoimmune hepatitis based on your medical history, a physical exam, and tests.
+Doctors diagnose autoimmune hepatitis based on a combination of information from your medical history, a physical exam, and tests.

 Medical history